pauldennis2/TextQuest/JsonApiDoc.md

 Boolean logic cannot currently be nested - so you couldn't have a statement like `if[(3 > 2) && (1 = 1 || 2 = 3)]

+#### Designing Events

+A note on designing events: most events are "lightweight" in what they print out.
+This allows you the freedom as the dungeon designer to decide how to describe the event.
+On the flip side, it means that (a lot of the time) if you don't add a custom `print` statement, the event won't be described to the player.
+Sometimes this is good - you might want to have things happen without the player being aware. `createMonster Skeleton;print \"A skeleton appears.\"`

+Coming... maybe not soon, but eventually: the ability to define more complex events you can later refer to with keywords.
+(Scripts).

 ## Creating A Dungeon

 A dungeon has a "dungeonName" property and a List of "rooms".